DimiTech/dimitech.github.io/_posts/2017-01-14-how-well-do-you-know-node.js.markdown

 $ node test.js
 ```

-If you are on Linux, you could perform simple monitoring manually:
+If you are on Linux, you could perform simple monitoring manually using `top`:

 ```bash
 # Find your Node.js PID